seggga/cropurl/README.md

 # cropurl
 course project in backend #1 golang

-CropURL service is a tool that creates a short, unique URL.
+CropURL service is a tool that links a short URL to a long unreadable and untypable by hand link.
 The service will redirect to the specific website definded by the customer.
-The main goal is to make a URL shorter and simpler.
+The main goal is to make a URL shorter and simpler to pass.

 ## Choosing a router package